-Without a timely and suitable match, "the critically ill people are essentially dying of their disease without having a chance," says Sonnenday.
+Without a timely and suitable match, "the critically ill people are essentially dying of their disease without having a chance," said Sonnenday.

 This is why a small but growing number of individuals are opting to give a part of their liver to help someone else — demand that is driving a need for more living donor liver transplant programs.

-Sonnenday talked about the procedure, and what all involved parties should know:
+Sonnenday talks about the procedure, and what all involved parties should know:

 Facts about living liver donation